AllanRaf/support-form/README.md

 ## Installation and Quick Set Up

-On your Mac terminal carry out the following and execute the commands where proceeding the $ sign:
+On your terminal execute the commands after $ sign:

 1. Clone the respository
    - $ git clone https://github.com/AllanRaf/support-form